EDI (Electronic Data Interchange)

 According to Fortune Business Insights

-According to grand view research industry analysis report,
+According to the grand view research industry analysis report,

 The global healthcare Electronic Data Interchange (EDI) market size was valued at USD 2.7 billion in 2016 and is expected to grow at a CAGR of 9.4% during the forecast period